bgunson/onboardpi/README.md

 ```
 Open a browser and navigate to [http://raspberrypi.local](http://raspberrypi.local)

-If your Pi's hostname is different from the default then use that in place of 'raspberrypi'.
+TIP: If your Pi's hostname is different from the default then use that in place of 'raspberrypi'.
 For example, set the hostname to 'onboardpi' and navigate to [http://onboardpi.local](http://raspberrypi.local)

 *mDNS (hostname IP resolution) does not work on all operating systems such as Android so you will need to navigate using the Pi's IP address.*

+Please consult the [wiki](https://github.com/bgunson/onboardpi/wiki/Installation) or create an issue if needed.

 ## Features